MatthewDahl66/Data-Wrangling-Project/README.md

 # Data-Wrangling-Project

-This is a starting-point template for data wrangling projects.
+This is a starting-point template for our data wrangling project

+This project was completed by Matthew Dahl, Owen Parker, and Cooper Kellenberger

 ## Folder Structure